rate-nl/ISO/Remote_Work_Transition_Plan.md

-# Remote Work Transition Plan – August 2025
+# Remote Work Transition Plan – August/September 2025

 ## 1. Purpose and Scope
 This document outlines Rate's plan to transition from an office-based working model to a fully remote model starting **September 1, 2025**.
 It ensures business continuity, secure relocation of infrastructure, and compliance with the Information Security Management System (ISMS) based on ISO/IEC 27001:2022.